cuba-platform/masquerade/README.md

 Here are some useful tips on how to work with the library.

-## How to work with screens

-You can use any JVM language with the library including Groovy / Scala / Kotlin.
-Let's see how to improve your code.

-To do so, just create a new Groovy or Java class and name it as a screen.
-This class should be inherited from the **Composite\<T>** where **T** is the name of your class.

 ## How to work with elements

 The library has a special method  *_$* to define any element in the screen.
 This method has three implementations: